Australian Computer Society (ACS) Process & Charges

 • The reference should mention the country where the employment was undertaken.

-The references submitted to ACS must contain specific information from the employer about the roles and duties performed by the candidate during his employment with the employer.
+The references submitted to ACS must contain specific information from the employer about the roles and duties performed by the candidate during their employment with the employer.
 References that fail to provide a clear picture of the details will be assessed as not suitable.

 Mentioned below are the reference letter formats that are not acceptable: